MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 - Add progress to `Copy-Item` ([#18735][18735])
 - `Update-Help` now reports an error when using implicit culture on non-US systems.
   ([#17780][17780]) (Thanks @dkaszews!)
-- Do not require activity when creating a completed progress record ([#18474][18474]) (Thanks
+- Don't require activity when creating a completed progress record ([#18474][18474]) (Thanks
   @MartinGC94!)
 - Disallow negative values for `Get-Content` cmdlet parameters `-Head` and `-Tail` ([#19715][19715]) (Thanks @CarloToso!)
-- Make `Update-Help` throw proper error when current culture is not associated with a language ([#19765][19765]) (Thanks @josea!)
+- Make `Update-Help` throw proper error when current culture isn't associated with a language ([#19765][19765]) (Thanks @josea!)
 - Allow combining of `-Skip` and `-SkipLast` parameters in `Select-Object` cmdlet.
   ([#18849][18849]) (Thanks @ArmaanMcleod!)